Meet the West Abbey Care Home team

 Our staff are what hold the home together.
 Each one of these team members are dedicated to providing high quality care and services to those we support, and ensuring that residents enjoy all aspects of life at our home.
 See below to meet some of our friendly faces:

-Hi, my name is Caroline, and I am the General Manager here at West Abbey.
+Hi, my name is Helen, and I am the General Manager here at West Abbey.
 Welcome to our website!

 Hi I’m Tracy.
 I have been the administrator for 18 months and have worked for Barchester since 2008.
 It is a great honour to be working with such a great team.
 I enjoy walking, reading and enjoying weekends away in our campervan.

 Hi I’m Dani, I have worked for Barchester since 2005 and I am happy to be a part of an amazing team that delivers the highest level of care to those they support.
 In my free time I like football, running and music.

 I am the Head of Unit for our Memory Lane Unit here at West Abbey, having transitioned across from being the Deputy Manager here.